 Poisonous Plants For Humans and Animals

-Even a beautiful flower can leave you breathless.
-This is not just a figurative expression, but a literal one as well.
+Even a beautiful flower can harm you.
+This is not just a figure of speech, but a literal one as well.
 Plants add color, beauty, and life to our gardens and homes, however sometimes should be grown with a little extra caution.
 Many common plants are also poisonous plants.
 Whether its summer annuals or shade tolerant perennials, there could be a poisonous plant in your garden now.
 If you have children and pets who like to chew or play with plants, thus you want to avoid a few varieties.
 There is large amount of harmful plants known to man and some of plants can cause skin irritations, stomach upsets, or even be fatal is too much is ingested.

 Identifying Which Plants are Poisonous